ronin-rb/ronin-rb.github.io/blog/_posts/2023-12-03-solving-advent-of-cyber-day-3-using-ronin.md

 end
 ```

-Now to run the bruteforcing Ruby script against the target machine IP.
+Now to run the bruteforcing Ruby script against the target machine IP address.
 We will add the `--jit` option to try to speed it up our Ruby script as much as
 possible.